 Chicago’s queen of dirty mouthed, sex-positive rap cupcakKe has the name Elizabeth Eden Harris printed on her passport.

-Viral hitmaker Desiigner’s full name is so exuberant it could be a rap moniker in itself: Sidney Royel Selby III.
+Viral hitmaker Desiigner has one of the most glam rapper names around, but his full name is so exuberant it could be a rap moniker in itself: Sidney Royel Selby III.

 Paterson, New Jersey native Willie Maxwell II got hooked on music by playing drums in his local church.
 Now, he’s known as Fetty Wap.

-Named after the famous Scarface frontman, French Montana learned French fluently when he was still known as Karim Kharbouch.
+It tracks that one of the more famous rappers in the game is named after the famous Scarface frontman, but where did the français come from?
+French Montana learned French fluently when he was still known as Karim Kharbouch.

 Before Atlanta’s very own Future made it big and made killer LPs alongside Drizzy, he was known as Nayvadius DeMun Wilburn.